- Religion and Philosophy»

 "Jesus said to him, 'I am the Way, the Truth, and the Life.
 No one comes to the Father except through Me."
 (John 14:6)

-After Nicodemus stepped into the limelight as a disciple and learned how the Scripture was fulfilled in King Jesus, the apostles began to write letters of encouragement to the brand new churches that were popping up everywhere.
+After Nicodemus stepped into the limelight as a disciple and realized how the Scripture was fulfilled in King Jesus, the apostles began to write letters of encouragement to the brand new churches that were popping up everywhere.
 I'm sure Nicodemus was one of the people that helped illuminate who Jesus was because he was a master instructor.
-Now he knew that Jesus was the Lamb without spot or blemish that was offered once for all time.
+Now he knew that Jesus was the Lamb without spot or blemish that was offered up once for all time.
 He realized that every lamb ever slaughtered by the high priest for the sin of the people was saying Christ is coming- and now all the prophecies about Him were fulfilled in Jesus.
-He also realized that Jesus was also a priest.
-He is our High Priest.
+He also realized the amazing truth that, although Jesus was of the tribe of Judah and not Levi as all other priest before Him, He was also a priest, God's Great High Priest to mediate our redemption.
+He is our Redeemer to save us from our sins.

 "This hope we have as an anchor of the soul, both sure and steadfast, and which enters the Presence behind the veil [the veil that goes into the most holy pictured Christ entering heaven with the value of His shed blood], where the forerunner has entered for us, even Jesus, having become the High Priest forever according to the order of Melchizedek."
 (Hebrews 6:19-20)

 He learned that sin could not be forgiven forever by killing a lamb once a year.
 Those animals were a picture of the true Lamb that would remove sin forever from any man who asked to be forgiven.
-Just as a person had to bring the sacrifice to the priest and ask him to offer it for his offering, so a person must come to the High Priest Jesus and ask for the Blood of the Lamb to cover his sin.
+Just as a person had to bring the sacrifice to the priest and ask him to offer it for his sin offering to cover his sin, so a person must come to the High Priest Jesus and ask for the Blood of the Lamb to cover his sin.

 Nicodemus must have really been confused when Jesus said to him, "You must be born again."
-(Jn 3:7) After his own rebirth, Nicodemus was probably one of the ones shouting it the loudest, because he was the one Jesus specifically told about being born again.
-(He was a master instructor so he was the perfect person to tell so that he would be able to teach others).
+(Jn 3:7) After his own spiritual rebirth, Nicodemus was probably one of the ones shouting it the loudest, because he was the one Jesus specifically told about being born again.
+(He was a master instructor for his whole nation so he was the perfect person to tell so that he would be able to teach others after his conversion).
 This is what Nicodemus learned when he went to study about how to be born again:

 1. All men are born sinners each inheriting the sin of Adam as progenitor of the human race.